Choose the Right Life Insurance Beneficiary: What You Need to Know

-You made a great decision to get coverage, but don’t screw it up with your life insurance beneficiary choice.
+You made a great decision to get coverage, but don’t overlook the importance of choosing the right life insurance beneficiary.

 The fact that you are taking matters into your own hands is a great first step and far better than relying on GoFundMe life insurance.